nicholas-long/environment/zet/20230905184854/README.md

 - python3 and pip3
 - [ ] xclip
 - testing on Mac OS, and the install script did not work. issues trying to run homebrew as root? edit script to use no sudo for brew
+- if running on a mac, it is recommended to install homebrew first

 ```bash
 # select install program